crandylb/stage2-2/README.txt

 any case, the optimized stg2 is the one you would probably want to keep in your local bin directory for application use.

+What You Need
+The following are not included here but may be obtained as described below: stage2.flb -- the Stage 2 source code file (see the stage2-1 repo) stage2 --     the Stage 2 executable implemented in the stage2-1 repo grandios.o -- compiled object code of the I/O system and wrapper for stage2 or grandios.dbug.o -- compiled object code with debugging symbols